onap/usecase-ui/docs/platform/installation/user-guide/uui-guide.rst

    :width: 7.97047in
    :height: 3.63208in

 The second part is NSMF component which includes two different modules.
-The first one is the slicing task management which is responsible for presenting the tasks created in CSMF portal and processing those tasks.
-The second one is slicing resource management which is responsible for listing all the NS, NSI and NSSI resource and showing the relation between them.

 |Slicing Task Management|

+This module is responsible for presenting the tasks created in CSMF portal and processing those tasks.

 .. |Slicing Task Management| image:: ../../images/slicing-task.png
    :width: 7.97047in
    :height: 3.63208in

 |Slicing Resource Management|

+This module is responsible for listing all the NS, NSI and NSSI resource and showing the relation between them.

 .. |Slicing Resource Management| image:: ../../images/slicing-res.png
    :width: 7.97047in